2 minute read

 Additional gems can add features to Jekyll, such the github-pages gem which bundles together several gems supported by Github Pages.

-sudo gem install github-pages –no-rdoc –no-ri
+sudo gem install github-pages --no-rdoc --no-ri

 Although not required, git is often used to manage the files of a Jekyll website.